 Images Rob Blakers

 The Paddle for Pedder is a colourful step-up in the campaign to restore the beautiful natural Lake Pedder, drowned by the Middle Gordon hydro-electric scheme in 1972.
+Since 2019 crews have taken to various lakes and waterways to raise the message of Pedder’s restoration.
+In 2022 the first nationwide Paddle took place and the event will continue to grow until we have a government decision to restore Lake Pedder.

 2023 Paddle for Pedder